 Excel users frequently try to adjust the alignment to improve data representation.
-As a result, in this article, altering alignment to right will be utilized to demonstrate changing alignment.
+As a result, in this article, altering alignment to the right will be utilized to demonstrate changing alignment.
 This post shows you five different ways to align right in Excel.

 Types of Alignment in Excel